Testing and Other Requirements

 - I cannot take one or more standardized tests until after the application deadline.
 Is this too late?

-The admission staff begins reading applications in January, so it is likely that an initial review of your application will take place before your scores arrive.
-In late February or early March, prior to a final admission decision, each application is brought to an admission committee meeting.
-Your scores should be available by then and will be considered at that time.
+The admission staff begins reading applications in November, so it is likely that an initial review of your application will take place before your scores arrive.
+All scores must be received by the following dates:

 - Is the Midyear Report form required?